lucasadelino/lucasadelino.github.io/projects/chapter4.md

 ![nbalgorithm](/assets/nbalgorithm.PNG)
 _[Jurafsky & Martin (2021), p.
 6](https://web.stanford.edu/~jurafsky/slp3/4.pdf#figure.4.2)_

 The function to train the Naive Bayes classifier takes two arguments: the list of documents **D**, and their associated classes **C**.
 While the pseudocode outlines the overall structure of the function, we still have to decide how to represent D and C in Python.
-Since each document necessarily belongs to a class, we can represent both D and C as a single dictionary in which each key is the name of a class and each value is the a list of documents that belongs to that class.
+Since each document necessarily belongs to a class, we can represent both D and C as a single dictionary in which each key is the name of a class and each value is the list of documents that belongs to that class.
 Each document is itself a list of words.
 Here's how that would look like, using an example from the textbook:

 ```python
 class_dict = {'negative': [['just', 'plain', 'boring'],